 But what about tool length?

-Tool diameter, profile, and the number of flutes are important things to consider.
-Another critical piece of information to consider is the tool length.
-Especially the exposed length of the tool that is exposed when the tool is clamped in the tool holder or spindle.
+Tool diameter, profile, and the number of flutes are important to consider.
+Another critical piece of information to consider is the tool length, especially the length exposed when the tool is clamped in the tool holder or spindle.
 This is commonly referred to as the tool stick out.

-Tools that have a high ratio of stick-out length to diameter are described as having a high aspect ratio.
-As the side of a tool comes into engagement with the material while cutting the forces involved work on the tool to create tool deflection.
+Tools with a high ratio of stick-out length to diameter are described as having a high aspect ratio.
+As the side of a tool comes into engagement with the material while cutting, the forces involved work on the tool to create tool deflection.
 The higher the aspect ratio of the tool, the more deflection will be created.

 Operations that create high side loading and therefore increased potential for tool deflection are: